Convex-Dev/design/papers/convex-whitepaper.md

 Convex implemented a novel storage scheme, specifically designed to support the requirements of Convex DDVs.
 Key features of this system include:

 * **Content addressable storage (CAS)** - The key for every value in the database is the cryptographic hash of its encoding.
 This means that given a single root storage hash, an entire Directed Acyclic Graph (DAG) of values is directly reachable by recursively fetching nested values.
-* **Smart References** - references to data that can be lazily loaded and verified (via CAS), allowing just a small required subset of data to be accessed on demand.
+* **Smart References** - references to data that can be lazily loaded and verified (via CAS), allowing just a small, required subset of data to be accessed on demand.
-* **Orthogonal Persistence** - Decentralised Data Values used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory, but is completely transparent to the user.
+* **Orthogonal Persistence** - Decentralised Data Values used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory and is completely transparent to the user.
 This opens up interesting opportunities for future scalability and sophisticated Actors capable of working with large databases.
 * **Novelty Detection** - The design of the storage system enables Convex to detect *novel* information when it is written to storage.
 This is important to reduce bandwidth requirements: only novel information will typically need to be broadcast to the Peer network.
 * **Proofed Persistence** - Certain proofs relating the the validation of data are persisted along with the data itself.
 This is an important optimisation: Entire large data structures can be verified in O(1) time by checking the cached proof.

 An important feature *excluded* from the storage system is that of "update".
 Once written, data values are immutable and cannot be changed.
 This limitation is appropriate given that keys are cryptographic hashes of value encodings: finding a different data value that maps to the same key would require breaking SHA3-256.
 However, this exclusion is also an advantage: it reduces the need for more complex database features such as index updates

 The database engine itself is called Etch.
 Etch is an embedded database engine optimised for these specific requirements.
 We believe that building a customised engine is a worthwhile investment, because of the specific feature requirements and performance improvements possible - at least an order of magnitude faster than using more traditional, general purpose databases.